ashraf7ali/reactinterface/README.md

 # React app to make aappointments and view all appointments made

-Performing CRUD operataions & utilizing hooks feature from
+Performing CRUD operataions & utilizing hooks from React.

 # Getting Started with Create React App